 Also Known As

-Although a horse's hooves are generally strong and crack-resistant, the weight and pressure placed on the hooves may lead to cracks that can cause lameness, infection, and damage to the horse if not repaired. .
+Although a horse's hoofs are generally strong and crack-resistant, the weight and pressure placed on the hoofs may lead to cracks that can cause lameness, infection, and damage to the horse if not repaired. .

 Types of cracks are usually identified as toe, quarter, or heel cracks, according to their location.
 Vertical cracks are classified as grass cracks (beginning at the ground surface and extending upward) or sand cracks (beginning at the coronet and extending downward).
 Horizontal cracks in the hoof wall are referred to as "blow-outs," which are usually inconsequential unless they weaken the hoof to the point that a vertical crack occurs.